 DON’T: Forget to breathe.

 Inhale as you lower toward the ground, then exhale as you press back to the start.
-Oxygenated muscles perform better and you’ll be able to push out a few more reps if you remember to breathe!
+Oxygenated muscles perform better and you’ll be able to accomplish a few more reps of the push-ups if you remember to breathe!